ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.dotnet.markdown

 {PANEL:Client with full exception handling and processing retries}

-Here we implement a client that treats exceptions thrown by worker, and retries creating the worker if an exception is recoverable.
+Here we implement a client that treats exceptions thrown by a worker, and retries creating the worker if an exception is recoverable.

 {CODE reconnecting_client@ClientApi\DataSubscriptions\DataSubscriptions.cs /}